 That said, the average consumer will probably find the LG 27EA83-D to be splendid overkill, but overkill nonetheless–in both price and performance.
 But if media creation and/or super high-end gaming are your passions then the LG 27EA83-D ColorPrime IPS display is the fuel to let them burn bright.

-The LG 27EA83-D 27 inch IPS display is for graphic editing professionals and diehard gamers with deep pockets and a refusal to compromise their passions.
+Bottom Line: The LG 27EA83-D 27 inch IPS display is for graphic editing professionals and diehard gamers with deep pockets and a refusal to compromise their passions.

 · Immaculate color accuracy and vibrancy

 · WQHD 2560 x 1440 max resolution

 · Rich and detailed OSD